Screening for Celiac Disease

 The final Research Plan will be used to guide a systematic review of the evidence by researchers at an Evidence-based Practice Center.
-The resulting Evidence Report will form the basis of the USPSTF Recommendation Statement on this topic.
+The resulting Evidence Review will form the basis of the USPSTF Recommendation Statement on this topic.

-This draft Research Plan is available for comment from June 5 until July 2, 2014 at 5:00 p.m., ET.
+This draft Research Plan is available for comment from July 31 until August 27, 2014 at 5:00 p.m., ET.
 You may wish to read the entire Research Plan before you comment.

 I. Proposed Analytic Framework

 *“Asymptomatic” persons are defined as those without known celiac disease and who have not sought evaluation for potential celiac disease; some asymptomatic persons may have mild nonspecific symptoms.

 Abbreviations: GI = gastrointestinal; KQ = key question.

 II.
 Proposed Key Questions to Be Systematically Reviewed